EBTLS/Notes/Control Science and Engineering/Intelligent Control/SC42050 Knowledge Based Control Systems/01_01_Mathematical Structure of Fuzzy Logic.md

 * The **maximum** is the **smallest** t-conorm (union operator)
 * the membership functions of fuzzy unions A ∪ B obtained with other t-conorms are all **above** the bold membership function

-## 3.3.
-Projection and Cylindrical Extenstion
+## Projection and Cylindrical Extention

 <u>**Projection**</u> **reduces** a fuzzy set defined in a multi-dimensional domain